ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-central/publish-packages-to-ballerina-central.md

 ## Use the packages in Ballerina Central

 After publishing your first package, you can create a second package and use the already published package in it.
-Any package published in Ballerina Central is public and can be used in other packages.

 >**Info:** For more information, see [Import a module](/learn/manage-dependencies/#import-a-module).